-Snails and other gastropods
+Snails and Other Gastropods

 Gastropods are the most diverse and abundant type of mollusks, with nearly 35,000 living and 15,000 fossil species identified so far.
 The group includes snails, slugs, conchs, whelks, and limpets.
 Like the familiar snail, most gastropods have a single coiled shell (slugs being a notable exception).
 A variety of fossil gastropods occur in the Pennsylvanian and Permian rocks of eastern Kansas.